awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

 }
 ```

-## Project Without a Source Sample<a name="no-source"></a>
+## Project without a source sample<a name="no-source"></a>

- You can configure a AWS CodeBuild project by choosing the **NO\_SOURCE** source type when you configure your source\.
+ You can configure a CodeBuild project by choosing the **NO\_SOURCE** source type when you configure your source\.
 When your source type is **NO\_SOURCE**, you cannot specify a buildspec file because your project does not have a source\.
 Instead, you must specify a YAML\-formatted buildspec string in the `buildspec` attribute of the JSON\-formatted input to the `create-project` CLI command\.
 It might look like this:

 ```
 {